(Amazon UK link) |

 Still, it didn't cost me anything.
 And I did at least finish reading it.
 I wish I could write something positive about the content because I feel that the author probably did have some good points, even though I am none the wiser as to what they were.

-Links are to the paperback versions, but this is currently still free for the Kindle, at least in the UK (where the paperback version is apparently out of print).
+The link above is to the paperback version, but this is currently still free for the Kindle, at least in the UK.

 Review copyright Sue's Book Reviews, 28th August 2013